umr4nlp/umr-guidelines/guidelines.md

 		   :mod (c2/ country :wiki "Russia
 		      :name (n2/ name :op1 "Russia")))
 		:aspect State
-		:modstr FullAff)
+		:modal-strength full-affirmative)
 	     :aspect Performance
-	     :modstr NeutAff)
+	     :modal-strength neutral-affirmative)
 	  :ARG2 d)
 	:aspect Endeavor
-	:modstr FullAff)
+	:modal-strength full-affirmative)

 (s8/ sentence
   :temporal((DCT :after s8e)
   	    (s2c :before s8a)
 	    (s8a :overlap s8c))
-  :modal ((AUTH :FullAff s8e)
+  :modal ((AUTH :full-affirmative s8e)
-          (AUTH :NeutAff s8c)
+          (AUTH :neutral-affirmative s8c)
-          (AUTH :FullAff s8a))
+          (AUTH :full-affirmative s8a))
   :coref(s7p :same-entity s8p))
 ```

 The *examine-01* event will happen after the DCT.
 The *await-01* event happened before the *conviction* event mentioned earlier in the text, and the potential return of the cancer temporally overlaps with this *await-01* event.
 According to the author, the *examine-01* event will certainly happen, and the *await-01* event certainly happened as well.
-The author is uncertain about whether the cancer has come back, indicated with a *NeutAff* epistemic strength link. *He* is annotated as being the same person as Edmund Pope.
+The author is uncertain about whether the cancer has come back, indicated with a *neutral-affirmative* epistemic strength link. *He* is annotated as being the same person as Edmund Pope.

 <span id="1 (9)">1 (9)</span>
 ```